Last Updated on 2025/04/19

 Once the deployment is finished, you should be given a URL where the endpoint is deployed.
 Use that endpoint to set the ENDPOINT environment variable and run the tests.

-These tests should take about 10 minutes to run.
+These tests should take less than 10 minutes to run.
 You should see that most of the tests pass but that there will be a few failures throughout, as seen below.

 Open TaskOverflow If you open TaskOverflow, you should find it has been left in an unusual state after the tests.
 See if you can find out from the logs how this occurred.

 Follow an Interaction Use the correlation IDs that we have included to see where potential bottlenecks may be occurring.
-You can introduce more fine-grained logs to find where time is being spent.
+You can introduce more fine-grained logs to identify where time is being spent.